Case Study: How Smurfit Westrock Strengthens Safety Culture with Intelligent Fingerprinting

 Smurfit Westrock leads the world in sustainable paper-based packaging, building on a proud legacy since 1934.
 In the UK alone, the company operates across 38 sites, delivering innovative corrugated solutions that support the retail, e-commerce, manufacturing, and logistics industries.

-For more than 90 years, the company has matched its reputation for operational excellence with an unwavering commitment to safety and employee well-being.
+For more than 90 years, the company has matched its reputation for operational excellence with an unwavering commitment to safety and employee wellbeing.
 Across its sites, Smurfit Westrock champions a working environment built on safety and trust.

 Smurfit Westrock combines deep industry expertise, sustainable innovation, and a people-first approach to shape the future of packaging.
 Its investment in smarter, fairer safety solutions reflects a broader goal: to build long-term success by keeping people safe.

 “We all have the same right to leave here at the end of the day in a safe position.”
+David Hopkin, Health and Safety Manager at Smurfit Westrock

 Frontline teams and senior leaders embed safety into every decision and every site visit.